realworldocaml/book/en/guided-tour.md

 A `match` statement is a kind of juiced-up version of the switch statement found in `C` and `Java`.
-It essentially lets you list a sequence of patterns (separated by `|` characters --- the one before the first case is optional), and the compiler then dispatches to the code following the first matched pattern.
-And, as we've already seen, we can name new variables in our patterns that correspond to sub-structures of the value being matched.
+It essentially lets you list a sequence of patterns (separated by `|`'s.
+The one before the first case is optional), and the compiler then dispatches to the code following the first matching pattern.
+As we've already seen, the pattern can mint new variables that correspond to sub-structures of the value being matched.

 Here's a new version of `my_favorite_language` that uses `match` and doesn't trigger a compiler warning.